krishnadesai66/krishnadesai66/README.md

 - 👋 Hi, I’m @krishnadesai66
-- 👀 I’m interested in data science and analytics, however I am exploring a career in SWE
+- 👀 I’m interested in data science and analytics, however, I am exploring a career in SWE and PM!
-- 🌱 I’m currently learning Python and SQL

 <!---